 “That’s yucky mommy!”
 Kiri cried.
 “Someone might step in it.”

 Bella felt guilty for describing it the way she did but she knew it was the truth.
 She didn’t know how else to explain it.

 “That’s right,” Roger said, whisking Kiri into his arms and over his neck to Kiri’s favourite place on her dad’s shoulders.
 “That’s why you won’t be walking down there anymore.”

-Roger sighed, shook his head in disappointment and smiled.
+Roger sighed.
+Shook his head in disappointment then half-grinned.
 “Nice try love”.

 She’d been working for that punchline but it she missed it.
 She thought it was a good joke.

 Bella turned to sort through the pineapple, taking a moment to look up to see the buai sellers in the back.

 Several men and women stood in a bunch picking up the $5 and $10 packs, laughing, talking, and in between, husking the green shell with their teeth to taste the fleshy nut inside.

 Strangely, it reminded her of her coffee dates with her friends.